mascenso/isep-sem4-lapr4/docs/SPRINT B/US1006/readme.md

 ## 1. Context

-*Explain the context for this task.
-It is the first time the task is assigned to be developed or this tasks was incomplete in a previous sprint and is to be completed in this sprint?
-Are we fixing some bug?*
+This task is to develop a new functionality to the system.
+It is not related to a bug fix or an incomplete task from a previous sprint.
+The team has been assigned this task for the first time.
+Is an important task to be able to list courses in the system
 ## 2. Requirements

 **US 1006** As {Ator} I want to list all the courses that are available to me